alexal1/Insomniac/docs/installation.md

 3. Run `python3 -m pip install insomniac` to install insomniac package.
 4. Download [start.py](https://raw.githubusercontent.com/alexal1/Insomniac/master/start.py) to a directory where you're going to launch the script from (right-click on the link, then Save link as).
 5. Run `sudo apt-get update && sudo apt-get upgrade` to update & upgrade current packages.
-6. Run `sudo apt-get install -y android-tools-adb android-tools-fastboot` to install Android platform tools.
+6. Run `sudo apt-get install -y android-tools-adb android-tools-fastboot libopenjp2-7` to install Android platform tools.
 7. Connect your Android phone via USB cable _or_ use [emulator](https://www.patreon.com/posts/how-to-install-43485861).
 8. Enable [Developer options](https://developer.android.com/studio/debug/dev-options#enable) on the Android phone/emulator:
 >On Android 4.1 and lower, the Developer options screen is available by default.
 On Android 4.2 and higher, you must enable this screen.
 To enable developer options, tap the Build Number option 7 times.
 You can find this option in one of the following locations, depending on your Android version: